Framing The Customer’s Problem Can Be The Hardest Part of Selling

 Making matters worse, this wrong view of the problem leads buyers to pursue the wrong solution.
 The effective modern seller is more diagnostic consultant than pitch person.
-Accurately identifying the root cause problem and the right solution takes time and distinct sales rep behaviors.
+Accurately identifying the root cause problem and the right solution takes time and distinct seller behaviors.

 Most sellers would agree that framing the customer’s problem can be the hardest part of selling.
 Doing this well is the key to getting complex deals to close.
 It's nearly impossible to agree on a solution or way-forward if the buyer's understanding of the original issue is wrong or fuzzy.
 As Charles Kettering, the former head of research at GM, famously said, "A problem well-stated is a problem half-solved."

 The problem definition process is further complicated because so many people are involved in each deal.
-In today’s selling environment, a sales rep isn’t just trying to get clarity around one buyer’s definition of the problem.
-He’s trying to get all stakeholders involved to view the issues with the same lens.
+In today’s selling environment, a seller isn’t just trying to gain clarity around one buyer’s definition of the problem.
+She's trying to get all stakeholders involved to view the issues with the same lens.

-Not surprising, our research and data from others shows reps are spending more and more time in the problem definition process.
-One rep we spoke with recently recalled a project that involved nearly 18 months of dialog with the buyer to gain clarity on the issues.
+Not surprising, our research shows reps are spending more and more time in the problem-definition process.
+One seller we spoke with recently recalled a project that involved nearly 18 months of dialog with the buyer to gain clarity on the issues.

 - First, the group has to align on the pain point: we’re hungry and need to eat.
 Each person could have his or her own perspective on this problem.
-One parent doesn’t feel like cooking, another doesn’t think they have any groceries in the house, the adolescent boy thinks he's 'starving', but the younger daughter really doesn't think she's hungry at all.
+The adolescent boy thinks he's 'starving', but the younger daughter really doesn't think she's hungry at all.

 - Next, the group has to agree on the end-result or goal: in one hour we will have eaten dinner.
 For some that involves 'checking the box' for the ritual of the meal.
 But others want their empty stomachs full and satisfied.

-Reps need to look at problem definition process activities with the same, more granular approach.
+Sellers need to look at problem definition process with the same, more granular approach.
 The critical work of complex selling means facilitating clarity and stakeholder alignment around these three aspects of the problem: